Patryk27/lxd-snapper/README.md

 to get you going.

-There are also end-to-end tests written using [NixOS Testing Framework](https://nix.dev/tutorials/integration-testing-using-virtual-machines) that you can run with `nix flake check`.
+There are also end-to-end tests written using [NixOS Testing Framework](https://nix.dev/tutorials/integration-testing-using-virtual-machines) that you can run with `nix flake check -j4`.

 # Disclaimer